davidyuan666/GDUST-JavaEE/README.md

-# GUST_Projects
+# GDUST-Projects

-This is the teaching project source code repository for Guangdong University of Science and Technology.
+This is the teaching project source code repository for Guangdong University of Science and Technology(GDUST).

 ## Introduction